 A restaurant serves 2 types of pie, 4 types of salad, and 3 types of drink.
 How many different meals can the restaurant offer if a meal includes one pie, one salad, and one drink?

-A car dealership offers 73 different models of cars and 14 different colours.
-Determine the number of ways someone can pick a car in a single colour.
+A car dealership offers 73 different models of cars and 14 different colors.
+Determine the number of ways someone can pick a car in a single color.

-A building has 7 doors which are labeled .
+A building has 7 doors labeled .
 In how many ways can a person enter and then leave the building?

-A fancy dress shop has a selection of 8 pairs of trousers and 2 shirts.
-Determine the number of ways someone can pick a pair of trousers and a shirt.
+A fancy dress store has a selection of 8 pairs of pants and 2 shirts.
+Determine the number of ways someone can pick a pair of pants and a shirt.

 In how many ways can a shirt and a hat be chosen, given 20 shirts and 13 hats to choose from?